AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 If the accident was your fault or partially your fault, your rates could go up, and even if your claim is settled, you may not receive your entire deductible back if you didn’t receive full compensation.

 As for subrogation claims against you, you’ll have to pay them if they’re valid.
 If you don’t pay, you could face a lawsuit, so it’s best to adhere to the mailed reimbursement request.
 However, if you hire a lawyer, you can negotiate.
-Look for a subrogation defense attorney3 on sites like Lawyers.com, Nolo, and Avvo.
+Look for a reputable subrogation defense attorney to assist you — sites like Lawyers.com, Nolo, and Avvo can be a good starting point.

 If you’re making a claim against someone else, very little action is required on your end.
 Your insurance company will handle the insurance adjusters and negotiations behind closed doors.